Vanessa is a

 Vanessa’s was asked to provide expert comment for CBS News regarding plastic in the ocean.

-Vanessa recently provided expert comment for ABC News regarding the 2019 whale watching season and her latest drone research.
+Vanessa provided expert comment for ABC News regarding the 2019 whale watching season and her latest drone research.

 ABC Radio National